 Robert F. Kennedy’s poignant advice, “Only those who dare to fail greatly can ever achieve greatly,” is really inspirational in theory, but it takes a special kind of determination to do something great in life when your road is littered with obstacles.

 Snocross consumed Jordan Espeseth’s life from age 3 to 17.
 He lived and breathed the sport until retiring just before his senior year of high school.
 Jordan then found himself committing to something else: higher education.
-But during his seven years of schooling, he wasn’t entirely sure what he wanted to come next.
-He completed half of a bachelor’s degree in nursing, received a bachelor’s in university studies from North Dakota State University, and completed a two-year physical therapy assistant degree at a technical school.
+But during his seven years of additional schooling, he wasn’t entirely sure what he wanted to come next.
+He completed half of a bachelor’s degree in nursing, received a bachelor’s in university studies from North Dakota State University, and earned a two-year physical therapy assistant degree at a technical school.

 The best part (probably much to his parents’ chagrin): Jordan used his physical therapy degree for only seven months.
 Yep, seven years of college for seven months of applicable employment!
 Then... he started dabbling.
 He provided life coaching for a handful of clients and also helped his brother with his point of sales business before moving on to other opportunities.

-Small World Connections
+Small World Connection